 Do Propane Heaters Produce Carbon Monoxide?
-What You Need to Know!
+Safety, Facts, & FAQ

 The use of propane is on the rise around the globe.
 As more natural gas is mined, more propane is being produced.
 Propane is a cheap and versatile fuel source that is cleaner than oil and gas and can power everything from a hot water heater to a forklift to a backyard grill.
 As propane continues to work its way into higher use, it has been used more and more as a heating source, especially in cold and northern climates.
 Many outdoor eating spaces, patios, and even workshops are starting to install and use propane heaters.

 Do propane heaters produce carbon monoxide?
 This is an important question to ask and know the answer to because carbon monoxide is extremely dangerous.
 In fact, carbon monoxide (CO) is the leading cause of accidental poisoning in the United States, and it can even lead to death in the wrong situation.

 The good news is that a properly working propane heater should not produce carbon monoxide, and they come with very little risk of accidental discharge.
 However, it is important to know the risk factors and signs when using a propane heater, especially in an enclosed space.